Program for Educators in Health Professions

 Overview

-This longitudinal professional development program is designed to cultivate the next generation of leaders in health professions education.
+This eight-month longitudinal professional development program is designed to cultivate the next generation of leaders in health professions education.
 With a strong foundation in educator competencies, the program empowers health care professionals to thrive as effective teachers, adaptive leaders, and innovative change agents in dynamic clinical and academic environments.
-Participants engage in a comprehensive curriculum that fosters self-reflection, promotes career advancement, and supports the development of impactful educational projects.
+Participants engage in a comprehensive curriculum that promotes educational innovation, career advancement, self-awareness, professional networking, and the development of impactful educational projects.

 Learning Objectives